-Your solo trip to the UK is about to start, but you’re still unaware of what the things to do alone in London are.
+Your solo trip to the UK is about to start, but you’re still unaware of the things to do alone in London.
 Well, here’s everything you need to know about your trip.

 Budget travelers will find useful tips to save money — look for the symbol 💷 in this article to find free attractions.